 Make the session strictly about clients

 Make sure when you are talking to clients that you give them your undivided attention.
 Don’t let others or phone calls or texts interrupt your conversation.
 You want clients to feel confident you are their primary concern during their time at your spa or massage practice.
-Also pay attention to body language.
+Also, pay attention to body language.
 Not all clients will be forthcoming.
-If a client is fidgeting or unable to make eye contact, it could be a sign they are finding difficult to discuss something.
+If a client is fidgeting or unable to make eye contact, it could be a sign they are finding it difficult to discuss something.
 Try to put them at ease by asking questions and maintaining a calm demeanor.

 Keep the communication going